qwertpi/spacify/README.md

 ## Use
+-1\.
+Clone the repo
+0\.
+(Optional) Create a file called input.txt and put your text in it
 1\.
+(Optional) Replace words.txt with your own word file of the same name if you have when which would be better suited to your text
-Run the code and enter the text you wish to have spacified.
+2\.
+Run the code and if you didn't create the input.txt file enter the text you wish to have spacified.
 This text may contain spaces however these will be removed as part of text preprocessing.
-2\.
-If any words are used for spacing that are incorrect and are likely to never be correct, remove them from words_alpha.txt and then re-run the program
+3\.
+If any words are used for spacing that are incorrect and are likely to never be correct, remove them from words.txt, re-run the program, and then create a PR with your modified words.txt